ShadowScripts1/TG-w-coin/README.md

 Make sure your device has Python, Git and terminal installed.
 If not, you can install them first

-Go to the Google Play Store or download Termux from F-Droid, which is an open-source app store if it’s unavailable in the Play Store.
+Go to the Google Play Store or download Termux from F-Droid.

 Install and open Termux.

 pkg install python

 pkg install git

-Open Terminal/CMD/termux

-Click on this link to start the process: [WCoin Tapbot](https://t.me/wcoin_tapbot?start=MTcxOTQxMDI0NA==).
+Click on this link to start the process: WCoin Tapbot.
 When prompted, count to 4 (1, 2, 3, 4).

 Disconnect Your Internet Connection: